How To Save Fees in Bitcoin Smart Contracts: a Simple Optimistic Off-chain Protocol: On-chain vs off-chain protocols: comparison and assessment

-\end{itemize} On the other hand, the main drawbacks of off-chain execution are the following: \begin{itemize} \item Slightly increased fees in the worst case.
-If the off-chain execution is immediately stopped, then the $\tx{Init}$ transaction is put on-chain right after it is enabled, and the only available continuation consists of the transaction that was the root of the original on-chain contract.
-So, we have an overhead of two additional transactions ($\tx{Head}$ and $\tx{Init}$). \item Redeeming $\tx{Init}$ can require waiting.
-Except in the best case (where the contract is completed off-chain), the failsafe mechanism requires the grafted subtrees to have timelocks.
-This means that whenever a participant is forced to move on-chain due to an attack attempt, they will have to wait before they can resume the execution on-chain.
-Like with fees, this is more harmful in the case of an early attack, where the timelocks are larger.
+\item {\bf Redeeming $\tx{Init}$ can require waiting.} Except in the best case (where the contract is completed off-chain), the failsafe mechanism requires the grafted subtrees to have timelocks.
+This means that whenever a participant is forced to move the contract execution on-chain due to some misbehaving participant, they have to wait before they can redeem $\tx{Init}$ with their graft root.
+This is more harmful in the case of an early attack in the first off-chain steps, since the graft timelocks are larger.
+Also, moving the execution on-chain early will make the contract consume more fees.

-\item Increased number of signatures and messages.
-At every off-chain contract step the participants need to exchange signatures for every transaction in the grafted subtree.
-The worst case scenario happens when the original contract tree is a single chain with $n$ nodes: this leads to each participant sending $O(n^2)$ additional messages. \end{itemize}
+\item {\bf Increased number of signatures and messages.} At every off-chain step, the participants need to exchange signatures for every transaction in the grafted subtree.
+Hence, performing many steps requires participants to exchange more signatures compared to the on-chain stipulation and execution phases.
+The worst case scenario happens when the original contract tree has the form of a long chain of $n$ nodes, each of them having only one child.
+Executing this contract off-chain requires to sign $O(n)$ grafts, each of which contains $O(n)$ transactions on average.
+Overall, this requires each participant to exchange $O(n^2)$ additional signatures. \end{itemize}

 When considering fees, our protocol provides significant benefits in almost every scenario.
 The main drawback seems to be due to timelocks, since a malicious participant can delay the completion of a contract by an amount of time that grows linearly with the depth of the contract tree.
-The increased number of signatures does not seem too detrimental, especially when considering that for balanced contract trees the overhead is only of $O(n)$ messages.
+The increased number of signatures does not seem to be too detrimental, especially when considering that for balanced contract trees the overhead is only of $O(n)$ messages.

-Finally, we note that attacks are discouraged by the fact that the fees that are saved due to a successful off-chain execution are then redistributed to the contract participants.
+\paragraph{Incentivizing honest behaviour} We remark that, when the contract leaves redistribute the unspent fees to the participants, all the participants are encouraged to behave honestly.
+This is because forcing the contract execution to be moved on-chain provides no actual benefit for adversaries, but reduces the amount of unspent fees that will be refunded.